 It’s also a tiny – like 400-square feet tiny – lunch counter where you can order your eggs sunny side up with a side of pierogis for good measure.

-Finally, soak up that eggy goodness with some complimentary challah and you have the stuff that informal brunch dreams are made up.
 Or, just go totally balls to the wall and order other menu staples like borscht, mushroom barley/split pea soup, blintzes and old-school matzo ball soup.
 Nom, nom, nom.

 And, added bonus?
 The staff are super friendly and make you feel totally welcome, even when the place is absolutely chocker box full of people.